swhitty/FlyingFox/README.md

 try await server.start()
 ```

 The server runs within the the current task.
-To stop the server, cancel the task;
+To stop the server, cancel the task:

 ```swift
 let task = Task { try await server.start() }